ravendb/docs/version_2/docs/server/authentication/index.markdown

 ##OAuth Authentication

-Second supported authentication type is an [OAuth](http://oauth.net/) authentication.
-To leverage this type of authentication you need:
+Second supported authentication type is an [OAuth](http://oauth.net/) authentication and to simplify the process, we have introduced the API key authentication described below.
-* OAuth server (RavenDB comes with a built-in server that can be accessed under `http://RavenDB-Server-Url/OAuth/AccessToken` url)
-* OAuth certificate (certificate will be auto-generated if none is specified)

-To change default OAuth server url, certificate path and password one must change configuration settings.
-How this can be achieved can be found [here](../administration/configuration#authorization--authentication).

 ###Example - API keys

-API keys can be used to authenticate the user.
-To do it we need to create a document with `Raven/ApiKeys/key_name` as a key and `ApiKeyDefinition` as a content on `system` database.
+To authenticate the user by using API keys we need to create a document with `Raven/ApiKeys/key_name` as a key and `ApiKeyDefinition` as a content on `system` database.

 {CODE authentication_3@Server/Authentication/Index.cs /}